stonepros/stone/doc/man/8/stone-authtool.rst

 Description
 ===========

-**ceph-authtool** is a utility to create, view, and modify a Ceph keyring file.
-A keyring file stores one or more Ceph authentication keys and possibly an associated capability specification.
+**stone-authtool** is a utility to create, view, and modify a Stone keyring file.
+A keyring file stores one or more Stone authentication keys and possibly an associated capability specification.
 Each key is associated with an entity name, of the form ``{client,mon,mds,osd}.name``.

-**WARNING** Ceph provides authentication and protection against man-in-the-middle attacks once secret keys are in place.
+**WARNING** Stone provides authentication and protection against man-in-the-middle attacks once secret keys are in place.
 However, data over the wire is not encrypted, which may include the messages used to configure said keys.
 The system is primarily intended to be